 Examination performance data of the Summer 2022 exams showed disadvantaged students were significantly behind their peers in terms of attainment.
-Disadvantaged students achieved an attainment 8 score of 1.1 grades lower than non-disadvantaged students.

-The Progress 8 score for these cohorts reflected the gap with disadvantaged students achieving - 0.73 lower than non-disadvantaged students
+Disadvantaged students achieved an attainment 8 score of 2.5 compared to non-PP students who achieved 3.6.
+The attainment 8 score for disadvantaged students improved to 2.8 in 2022-23, but the gap remained in line with their peers.

-When comparing to the Summer 2019 results, both attainment and progress are lower, and the gap between the disadvantaged students and their peers has widened (A8 gap has increased by 0.25 and P8 gap has increased by 0.6)
+The Progress 8 score for these cohorts reflected the gap with disadvantaged students achieving -1.9, compared to non-disadvantaged students achieving -1.0.
+When comparing 2022 exams to the Summer 2019 results, both attainment and progress are lower, and the gap between the disadvantaged students and their peers had widened (A8 gap has increased by 0.25 and P8 gap has increased by 0.6)